-- (a) With respect to paragraph 1, measures taken to ensure that: - (i) The provisions of article 6 are applied with respect to decisions on whether to permit proposed activities listed in annex I to the Convention; - (ii) The provisions of article 6 are applied to decisions on proposed activities not listed in annex I which may have a significant effect on the environment;
+- (a) With respect to paragraph 1, measures taken to ensure that: - The provisions of article 6 are applied with respect to decisions on whether to permit proposed activities listed in annex I to the Convention; - (ii) The provisions of article 6 are applied to decisions on proposed activities not listed in annex I which may have a significant effect on the environment;

 The Industrial Emissions (Integrated Pollution Prevention and Control) Regulations (S.L.
-549.77) provides for public participation with regards to the permitting of installations falling within scope of these Regulations, both during the processing of application and the final decision making process.
-With regard to other environmental permits, specific stakeholder consultations may be carried out in certain cases depending on the envisaged impacts.
+549.77) (Industrial Emissions (IPPC) Regulations) provides for public participation with regards to the permitting of installations falling within scope of these Regulations, both during the processing of application and the final decision making process.
+Public participation wWith regard to non IPPCother environmental permits, specific stakeholder consultations may be carried out is also provided for through procedural measures in certain cases depending on the envisaged impacts.